ringman007/Blockchain-developer-bootcamp-final-project/README.md

 - Run local testnet in port `8545` with an Ethereum client, e.g. Ganache
 - Run tests in Truffle console: `test`
     NOTE: Not all tests are passing yet, but more than 5 units pass their tests.
+          (new to coding and it's been quite a challange!)

 ### Frontend